christiananagnostou/www/public/articles/wield-the-keyboard.md

 ---
 title: 'Wield the Keyboard'
 dateCreated: 'May 07, 2023'
-summary: 'Creating any kind of digital content is going is goint to require the keyboard.
-Mastering one is an invaluable skill that saves the most valuable currency...time.'
+summary: 'Mastering the keyboard is an invaluable skill that saves the most valuable currency...time.'
 hidden: false
 # categories: 'Productivity'
 ---